sonatype-nexus-community/vscode-iq-plugin/README.md

 ## Requirements

 - To enable the IQ scan, you will need a Sonatype Nexus IQ Lifecycle license, but the OSS Index scan will work for all users
-- The plugin requires npm, golang, maven, ruby / bundler, or python and pip to be installed, depending on which language you are using.
+- The plugin requires npm/yarn, golang, maven, or python and pip to be installed, depending on which language you are using.
 It will not install these as a part of the plugin

 ## Extension Settings